basil08/basil08.github.io/content/watchlog.md

 It is interesting to note how far he has come from Pi to [[The Whale]].
 {{</ds>}}

+105. {{<ds sum="Apocalypse Now Redux | Francis Ford Coppola | 1979">}}

+Apocalypse Now Redux is an extended version of the 1979 movie that was released in 2001.
+The new movie has 49 minutes of extra footage and amounts to 3 hr 22 min in totality.

+---

+AN is a political movie disguised as a war film.
+Note that I don't use the term "anti-war" because I'm not sure.
+And that is so because just like in all human conflicts, it is devilishly difficult to ascertain the facts and to assign the roles of "oppressor" and "oppressed".
+The situation is more aggravated in wars - a more murderous variant of the same conflict.
+And so when at last, Col. Kurtz (Marlon Brando) asked Capt.
+Willard (Martin Sheen) to tell his son about what he stood for, I could no longer convinced myself if his methods or lack thereof, were really "unsound".

+AN is an emotional and visual ride through the horrors of Vietnam and an inquiry into the primal human emotions of lust, blood, and power.
+Told in an epistolary format with the comforting voice of Martin Sheen booming through the speakers, we are told of the war from his perspective; his escape from the maddening hotel room to the centre of mud and napalm in a man hunt for a celebrated officer gone rogue and given orders to "terminate him with extreme prejudice".
+But as Willard gets to know the man more prying through his records and staring at his pictures, he is starstruck.
+Even in the end, as he rises from the water with the machete in hand and the determination in his heart, I could see the doubt in his eyes.
+Even in the end, it was not Willard who murdered Kurtz but Kurtz who decided to be murdered by Willard.

+Coppola's fine craftsmanship shines through with every shot and composition (not to mention the generous usage of fadeouts :P), he keeps his storytelling terse and precise.
+I loved his portrayal of sensuality and romantic tension amidst war.
+I loved his interweaving of politics into such a visually ambitious war film.
+I loved his choice of music and of course, I loved Wagner's Ride of the Valkyries.
+{{</ds>}}
+106. {{<ds sum="The Princess Bride | Rob Reiner | 1987">}}
+Lol so nocie and low-budget but very cute.
+{{</ds>}}
+107. {{<ds sum="Roman Holiday | William Wyler | 1953">}}

+I just wanna say two things:
+1. Audrey Hepburn.
+2. That last tracking shot.
+{{</ds>}}
+108. {{<ds sum="21 Grams | Alejandro Gonzales Innaritu | 2003">}}

+21 Grams is a masterclass in non-linear storytelling.

+A dark and horrifying story that leaves very little to judge between right and wrong, between good and evil and leaves us with a very distinctive and bittersweet taste of life - a cacophony of contradictions unwinding around us, irrespective of our presence or awareness.
+{{</ds>}}
+109. {{<ds sum="Me And Earl And The Dying Girl | Alfonso Gomez-Rejon | 2015">}}

+Let's just say that I absolutely loved the movie references.
+The maker is a true lover of classic films and I really appreciate that.
+{{</ds>}}
+110. {{<ds sum="Qala | Anvita Dutt Guptan | 2022">}}

+Qala turned out to be very different from what I expect it to be.
+Unlike the lyrical and brilliant assortment of acoustic delight that is the movie's soundtrack, Qala is a dark and celebral story about an ill-fated girl in search of acceptance.
+My first introduction to [[Swastika Mukherjee]] as [[Urmila Manjushree]], a descendant from a line of musical maestros.
+The shot of Urmila standing in front of her infant daughter [[Qala - Character | Qala]] with a pillow intended for her twin brother sets a grim exposition.
+Her twin brother died at childbirth.
+A childhood fraught with continuous invalidation and discouragement from her mother forces Qala to seek ways to please her mother notwithstanding the consequences.
+As the movie progresses, this desire only aggravates and turns pretty ugly.
+I'll just put it there and not spoil any further.

+But honestly, I didn't like the movie apart from the exquisite scene design set in 1940s Calcutta (that shot of the Howrah Bridge tho).
+Perhaps, what I mean to say is this: the plot seems too one dimensional to me with barely any active "inputs" from the characters.
+It seems like the characters in the script are too constrained to have a voice of their own.
+There's lots of superfluous dramatisation which might make for what Indians look out for but doesn't compete with anything that I have seen in the works of greats like [[Francis Ford Coppola]], [[Quentin Tarantino]], and so on.

+Bollywood is still leagues behind what the world is up to.

+{{</ds >}}
 # 2022

 1. {{<ds sum="Fallen Angels | Wong Kar-Wai | 1995">}}